Changes are in Bold

 In the event that any provision of this Agreement shall be held by operation of law and/or by a court or administrative agency of competent and final jurisdiction to be invalid or unenforceable, the remainder of the provisions of such Agreement shall not be affected thereby but shall be continued in full force and effect.
 In the event any provision is finally declared to be invalid or unenforceable, the parties shall meet within 30 days of written notice, by either party to the other, to negotiate concerning the modification or revision of such provision.

 §1.
 Employees shall perform loyal and efficient work and service; that they will use their influence and best endeavors to protect the property of the City and its interest; that they will cooperate with the City in promoting and advancing the welfare and prosperity of same at all times.
 Employees have an obligation to respond to a reasonable amount of overtime.

 §2.
-The City and the Union shall apply the provisions of this Agreement equally to all employees without discrimination as to race, creed, color, national origin, ancestry, age, sex, marital status, familial status, religion, affectional or sexual orientation, atypical hereditary cellular or blood trait, genetic information, disability, liability for service in the United States Armed Forces, political affiliation or any other classification protected by Federal or State law.
+The City and the Union shall apply the provisions of this Agreement equally to all employees without discrimination as to race, creed, color, national origin, ancestry, age, sex, marital or civil union status, familial status, religion, affectional or sexual orientation, atypical hereditary cellular or blood trait, genetic information, disability, liability for service in the United States Armed Forces or any other classification protected by Federal or State law.

 §3.
 All references to employees in this Agreement designate both sexes, and wherever the male gender is used, it shall be construed to include male and female employees.